khadidjamammad/Physics_Problems/docs/en/Your_solutions/05_Electromagnetism_2_solution/solution_08.md

 ## 8. EM Spectrum

-**Problem Statement:** List the following types of electromagnetic radiation in order of increasing wavelength: Infrared, Ultraviolet, Microwaves, X-rays, Radio waves, Gamma rays.
+List the following types of electromagnetic radiation in order of increasing wavelength: Infrared, Ultraviolet, Microwaves, X-rays, Radio waves, Gamma rays.

 ### Order of Increasing Wavelength:
 To list these in order of "increasing wavelength" means starting with the shortest (highest energy) and ending with the longest (lowest energy).